-In my research in Philosophy I specialize in the question of identity, selfhood, praxis, and the body.
-The specific fields are continental philosophy, somatics/feldenkrais, political theory/micropolitics, and whistleblowing/truth-telling.
-In my investigations, I employ theoretical analysis and critique, and when required I combine these methods with empirical studies.
-My interest centers largely on how humanistic theories of practice, somatics, and identity can be brought together in productive ways.
+In his research in Philosophy, Abraham specializes in the question of identity, selfhood, praxis, and the body.
+The specific fields are continental philosophy, somatics/Feldenkrais, political theory/micropolitics, and whistleblowing/truth-telling.
+In his investigations, he employs theoretical analysis and critique, and when required he combines these methods with empirical studies.
+Abraham’s interest centers largely on how humanistic theories of practice, somatics, and identity, can be brought together in productive ways.

-During this inquiry, the body has drawn many of my efforts, as I have tried to elucidate its significance in the equation: How is the body related to the self?
-In this regard, I have studied how the human body is shaped by culture, by the experiences of early childhood, by the practices that we engage in, by the gaze of other people on us, by the images projected by the electronic and social media, by the spaces that we inhabit, as well as how brain processes play out in the theater of the body.
+During this inquiry, the body has drawn many of his efforts, as he tried to elucidate its significance in the equation: How is the body related to the self?
+In this regard, he studied how the human body is shaped by culture, the experiences of early childhood, the practices that we engage in, the gaze of other people on us, the images projected by the electronic and social media, the spaces that we inhabit, as well as how brain processes play out in the theater of the body.

 Practicing the Feldenkrais Method (FM), both as a trainee and as a teacher, and becoming aware of the power of self-healing and self-change ingrained in the method, have added a new facet to this inquiry.
 The idea of a practice – a somatic method – that disrupts and revivifies patterns of movements, their sensorial layers, and the self-image, is indeed intriguing.

-In my forthcoming book, The Feldenkrais Method: Power of Self-Transformation, I describe how does the method generates self-changes by analyzing its main principles, and by showing how they are staged in the practice of the method.
-The ultimate aim is to give a cohesive picture of the power of change of the Feldenkrais Method, while at the same time offering a guide to practice, cultivate the method, and refine the body-self-image.
+In his forthcoming book, The Feldenkrais Method: Power of Self-Transformation, he describes how the method generates self-changes by analyzing its main principles, their scientific basis, and how they are activated in the practice of the method.